 The University of Michigan holds both extensive and specialized collections which support research with primary sources.
 These include:

-The Special Collections Library in the Hatcher Library building holds internationally renowned collections of books, serials, manuscripts, posters, playbills, photographs, and original artwork.
+The Special Collections Research Center in the Hatcher Library building holds internationally renowned collections of books, serials, manuscripts, posters, playbills, photographs, and original artwork.

 Bentley Historical Library